automotiveMastermind/prompt/README.md

 Name   | Version
 -------|------------------
-macOS  | Siera or greater
+macOS  | Sierra or greater
 ubuntu | 16.04 or greater
 fedora | 29 or greater
 debian |